-The United States House of Representatives, which is a respondent supporting petitioners, opposes the individual and state respondents' motion for an extension of time to file their briefs in opposition to the petition for a writ of certiorari.
+Petitioner the United States House of Representatives opposes the individual and state respondents' motion for an extension of time to file their briefs in opposition to the House's petition for a writ of certiorari.

-1. For all the reasons stated in the House's motion to expedite consideration of its petition for a writ of certiorari in No. 19-841, filed on January 3, 2020, the swift resolution of this case is paramount.
+1. For all the reasons stated in the House's motion to expedite consideration of its petition for a writ of certiorari, filed on January 3, 2020, the swift resolution of this case is paramount.
 The Fifth Circuit's decision threatens the orderly operation of the healthcare sector and casts doubt over whether millions of individuals will continue to be able to afford vitally important care.
 As the federal government itself argued below, the continuing uncertainty about the ACA's lawfulness will seriously damage the healthcare sector.

-Although the Court has denied petitioners' request to expedite certiorari consideration, the Court could consider the certiorari petition in the ordinary course and still grant certiorari (should it decide to do so) in time to hear and decide the case this Term.
+Although the Court has denied the House's request to expedite certiorari consideration, the Court could consider the certiorari petition in the ordinary course and still grant certiorari (should it decide to do so) in time to hear and decide the case this Term.
 Under this Court's Rules, the respondents' briefs in opposition are due on February 3, absent any extensions.
-If the oppositions are filed on that day, the 14-day waiting period, provided by Supreme Court Rule 15.5, between the filing of a brief in opposition and distribution of the petition and other materials to the Court may be waived (without prejudice to petitioner's right to file a reply brief).
+If the oppositions are filed on that day, the House will-without prejudice to its right to file a reply brief-waive the 14-day waiting period, provided by Supreme Court Rule 15.5, between the filing of a brief in opposition and distribution of the petition and other materials to the Court.
 As a result, if the respondents file their briefs in opposition in the normal course under Supreme Court Rule 15.3, the Court could consider the petition at its conference on February 21, 2020, and, should it grant certiorari, order a merits briefing schedule that would permit argument in the case to occur this Term.

 The individual and state respondents' requested extension, however, would not permit the Court to consider whether to grant certiorari until April 2020 at the earliest.
 At that point, it will be too late, even under an expedited merits briefing schedule, for the Court to hear and decide the case this Term.
 Granting the requested extension would therefore ensure that uncertainty about the ACA's status will endure at least into late 2020, likely through next year's open enrollment period.
-The individual and state respondents have provided no justification for extending the crippling uncertainty now afflicting the healthcare sector for so long.1
+The individual and state respondents have provided no justification for extending the crippling uncertainty now afflicting the healthcare sector for so long.

-1 Respondents' suggestion that the extension is warranted to align the petition with "any crosspetitions" they may file lacks merit.
+&lt;sup>1 Respondents' suggestion that the extension is warranted to align the House's petition with "any cross-petitions" they may file lacks merit.
 As the House pointed out in its reply in support of its motion to expedite, "it seems certain that any such cross-petition would argue that the Fifth Circuit should have affirmed the district court's severability decision striking down the entirety of the Act."
 House Mot. to Expedite Reply 10.
 Respondents have not denied that proposition.
-Because the petition places the correctness of the Fifth Circuit's severability decision in issue, this Court need not await a possible cross-petition on severability before deciding whether to grant the petition.
+Because the House's petition places the correctness of the Fifth Circuit's severability decision in issue, this Court need not await a possible cross-petition on severability before deciding whether to grant the House's petition.